HatataMakuna/wad-demos-n-practicals/README.md

 # wad-demos-n-practicals
-All the codes and demos for Web Design and Development (WAD)
+This repository contains all the demos (from both lecture and practicals) and actual practical works from BAIT2113 Web Application Development.